- Take the Meningitis Quiz

 - What is the prognosis (outlook), and what are the complications for patients with encephalitis or meningitis?

 - Is it possible to prevent meningitis?
 Is there a meningitis vaccine?

-What is the treatment of encephalitis and meningitis?
+What specialties of doctors treat encephalitis and meningitis?

 Encephalitis and meningitis usually needs to be treated in the hospital.
 A family practice or general internal-medicine physician or an infectious-disease specialist will usually be treating those with meningitis or encephalitis.

 How do health-care professionals diagnose encephalitis and meningitis?

 Encephalitis or meningitis is suggested when the symptoms described above are present.
 The doctor diagnoses encephalitis or meningitis after a completing a thorough history (asking the patient questions) and examination.
 The examination includes special maneuvers to detect signs of inflammation of the membranes that surround the brain and spinal cord (meninges).
 These signs and symptoms can include neck stiffness, headache, and fever.
 Based on the history and examination, the doctor suggests specific tests to further help in determining the diagnosis.

 Tests that are used in the evaluation of individuals suspected of having encephalitis or meningitis include evaluation of the blood for signs of infection and possible presence of bacteria, brain scanning (such as CT scan or MRI scan), and cerebrospinal fluid analysis.